 We are the one-stop, self-help RV safety website providing tow capacity information, tow ratings, vehicle tow rating reviews, tire load charts, manufacturer tow rating charts, towing guides, RV safety articles and videos, and much more.
 The "Before You Buy RV" SAE J2807 compliant RV Tow Check App will assist you with matching up tow vehicles and trailers.
 Additionally, our Truck Camper Load Check App will assist RVers with selecting a camper that's less likely to exceed the truck's GVWR.
-Desktop users can access our free industry-leading 13-point Weight Safety Report for 5th wheel or gooseneck trailers and conventional trailers will expose the truth about your current load conditions.
-We provide free web based RV calculator apps as well as mobile device apps.
+Desktop users can access our free industry-leading 13-point weight safety reports for 5th wheel or gooseneck trailers and conventional trailers that will expose the truth about your current load conditions.
 FWS assists all RV travelers, including truck camper owners, all who tow fifth wheel or gooseneck trailers, and conventional trailers such as bumper pull travel trailers, boat trailers, and utility trailers will find important need-to-know safety information.
 There is info for motorcoach owners too.
 The RV Weight Safety Report App is the industry-leading 13-point weight safety report for fifth wheel or gooseneck trailer owners.
 Please continue to scroll down to see more and look at all the available information in the menu above.